lop-Louis/northbook/docs/start-here/ui.md

 # UI Baseline

-Consistent UI happens when every team uses the same tokens and states. <a href="#layout-rules" data-primary-action>Apply the specs</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Consistent UI happens when every team uses the same tokens and states.
+[Apply the specs](#layout-rules) or [Browse the runbooks index](../runbooks/index).

 What: Canonical specs for spacing, typography, and states across product surfaces.
 Why: Prevents drift between teams and keeps polished UI without pixel-policing.